DominickA/JSVita-Beta/README.md

-JSVita - JavaScript Framework - Simplicity to the Fullest | Beta 3
+JSVita - JavaScript Framework - Simplicity to the Fullest | Beta 4
 ===============================

 This is a beta version of the upcoming JSVita.
 This framework is very simple, hence the motto: "Simplicity to the Fullest".
 I strive to teach others about pure JavaScript while having them decide whether they want to write it all out, or use our framework, but understand JavaScript at the same time.

-This Framework/Library will only currently work with the more modern browsers (Firefox, Google Chrome, Safari, Internet Explorer 6+).
-I believe that in order for someone to get the full experience of developing, they should experience it in the most modern conditions.

-Currently, this beta version only selects single selectors (not chainable, or multiple).
+This Framework/Library will work in most browsers, some old and all new.

+This Framework uses the CSS Selector Engine named Peppy.
+So, to select something, you simply select it exactly as you would in a CSS StyleSheet!

+Examples:
 Selecting IDs (use the # symbol):
 ```javascript
 vita('#ID').prepend('<div>TEST</div>') //Creates a new first child of the ID: ID